 - Services and applications configured to launch automatically without authorisation

 Quickly detecting a data breach is only part of the equation – once a breach is detected, it must then be resolved.
-But Australian businesses seem woefully underprepared.
+But as we already established, almost half of Australian small businesses are woefully underprepared.

-It’s crucial, therefore, the organisations have a highly detailed data breach response plan.
-The Office of the Australian Information Commissioner (OAIC) recommends that a data breach response follows four key steps: Contain, Assess, Notify, and Review.
+It’s crucial, therefore, the organisations create a highly detailed data breach response plan.
+The Office of the Australian Information Commissioner (OAIC) recommends that a data breach response plan follows four key steps: Contain, Assess, Notify, and Review.

-The first step upon detecting a data breach is containing the breach as much as possible by limiting any further access or distribution of the affected personal information, and preventing the compromise of other information, whether that is by changing access credentials or shutting down the system altogether.
+The first step upon detecting a data breach is containing it as much as possible by limiting any further access or distribution of the affected personal information, and preventing the compromise of other information.
+To do this, you may need to change access credentials or shut down the affected system altogether.

 If the assessment reveals that the breach is likely to result in serious harm to the individuals involved and remedial action has not resolved this, then according to the guidelines of the Notifiable Data Breaches scheme, organisations must notify the OAIC and the affected individuals.

-Once the data breach has been appropriately dealt with, organisations should then take the time to review the incident in order to reinforce security measures and prevent future breaches.
+Once the data breach has been appropriately dealt with, organisations should then take the time to review the incident in order to reinforce or update security measures to prevent future breaches.

 Prevention is better than a cure

-While data breaches almost seem like an inevitability, there are measures that organisations can take to reduce the likelihood and magnitude of a breach.
+While data breaches are relatively common, there are a number of data security strategies that organisations can take to reduce the likelihood and magnitude of a breach, including:

-- Give employees regular cybersecurity training: Of the data breaches reported to the OAIC between 1 April and 30 June, 36% of them were the result of human error.
+- Give employees regular cybersecurity training: Human error was the cause of 34 percent of the 518 data breaches reported to the OAIC in the first six months of 2020.
 It’s important, therefore, that employees are regularly taught cybersecurity best practices.

-- Run data breach drills: There is not much point having a highly detailed data breach response plan if aspects of that plan is flawed.
-That’s why it’s important to test the various processes in a drill that is representative of what might actually happen, so you can iron out any kinks before the real disaster strikes.
+- Run data breach drills: There’s not much point having a highly detailed data breach response plan if aspects of that plan are flawed.
+That’s why it’s important to test the various processes in realistic drills , so you can iron out any kinks before real disaster strikes.

 Think your document environment could be at danger of a breach?
 Don’t take the risk – to better protect your data, book a security audit today.